 Lastly, there is the feather theory.
 It is now commonly believed by palaeontologists that Velociraptors had feathers.
 Many fans and film fanatics hate this idea, because apparently having feathers takes away the scare factor.

-This was Velociraptor, this has been me, and you’ve been reading Palaeontology Made Easy.
+This was Velociraptor, this has been me, and you’ve been reading Dinosaurs Made Easy.

 Pictures are from the Jurassic Park Wikia.